 Apri 8, 2021 Noon-1pm EST: The Ongoing Path of Adoption: Adoption Issues into Adulthood This program will look at common emotional triggers that occur for adoptees as they transition into young adulthood and adulthood, as well as how adoptees may respond differently to normal life transitions such as emancipation, marriage, and parenthood.
 Parents will learn strategies to help children normalize these triggers.

-May 13, 2021 Noon-1pm EST: Different Types of Adoption This training will be an overview of the vast array of adoption options in our society including infant adoption, foster care, kinship, step parent, international and embryo adoptions.
+This training will be an overview of the vast array of adoption options in our society including infant adoption, foster care, kinship, step parent, international and embryo adoptions.
+The same training will be presented twice on 5/13/2021, beginning at noon and again at 6pm.
+Please register for one option above.

 June 10, 2021 6-7pm EST: Bias In Adoption This training will help foster parents to understand implicit bias.
 Bias historically has been a part of the child welfare system including public and private adoptions.
 Participants will understand the difference between bias, discrimination, and systemic oppression.
 Participants will understand how bias develops, what bias looks like in practice, and how to mitigate bias in order to serve clients and practice adoption work in an ethical way.